 Brain swelling (brain oedema, intracranial pressure)

-Swelling can occur in specific locations or throughout the brain.
-It depends on the cause.
-Wherever it occurs, brain swelling increases the pressure inside your skull.
-That's known as intracranial pressure, or ICP.
 This pressure can prevent blood from flowing to your brain, which deprives your brain of the oxygen it needs to function.
 Swelling can also block other fluids from leaving your brain, making the swelling even worse.
-Damage or death of brain cells may result.
+Swelling in the brain can be life-threatening.

 What causes brain swelling?

-Injury, other health problems, infections, tumours and even high altitudes, any of these problems can cause brain swelling to occur.
+Injury, infections, tumours, other health problems, and high altitudes, any of these problems can cause brain swelling to occur.
 The following list explains different ways the brain can swell:

-- Traumatic brain injury (TBI): A TBI is also called a head injury, brain injury, or acquired brain injury.
-In TBI, a sudden event damages the brain.
+- Traumatic brain injury (TBI): In TBI, also called a head injury, a sudden event damages the brain.
 Both the physical contact itself and the quick acceleration and deceleration of the head can cause the injury.
 The most common causes of TBI include falls, vehicle crashes, being hit with or crashing into an object, and assaults.
 The initial injury can cause brain tissue to swell.
 In addition, broken pieces of bone can rupture blood vessels in any part of the head.
 The body's response to the injury may also increase swelling.
 Too much swelling may prevent fluids from leaving the brain.

-- Ischemic strokes: Ischemic stroke is the most common type of stroke and is caused by a blood clot or blockage in or near the brain.
+- Ischaemic strokes: Ischaemic stroke is the most common type of stroke and is caused by a blood clot or blockage in or near the brain.
 The brain is unable to receive the blood and oxygen it needs to function.
 As a result, brain cells start to die.
 As the body responds, swelling occurs.

 - Brain (intracerebral) haemorrhages and strokes: Haemorrhage refers to blood leaking from a blood vessel.
 Haemorrhagic strokes are the most common type of brain haemorrhage.
 They occur when blood vessels anywhere in the brain rupture.
 As blood leaks and the body responds, pressure builds inside the brain.
 High blood pressure is thought to be the most frequent cause of this kind of stroke.
 Haemorrhages in the brain can also be due to head injury, certain medications, and unknown malformations present from birth.